 If you instead put them all in a bag and freeze them, you’ll end up with a big chunk of berries and possibly berry mush that you’ll need a jack hammer to break apart.

 How To Use Frozen Blueberries (and other berries):

 - Baked in or placed on top of Baked Oatmeal

-- On top of Ice Cream (like my Homemade Coconut Milk Ice Cream)
+- On top of Ice Cream (like this Chocolate Avocado Ice Cream)